-If you have just found out your home needs to be rewired you have a lot to plan!
-Now is the time to get the light switch on the right side of the door opening and plug sockets where you need them.
+If you have just found out your home needs to be rewired you have a lot to plan.
+Now is the time to get all the plug sockets where you need them.
 Rewiring even a small house is a big job so it makes sense to plan well.
 Think of it as a blank canvas; not where existing switches and sockets are now – but the amount you need where you want them.
 Floors need to be lifted in places, access to loft space is necessary along with everywhere you want light switches, fittings and socket outlets too.
 In an ideal world the house would be empty whilst the rewiring takes place.
 You can make working space available in a similar way if you were having new carpet or laminate flooring fitted.
 Walls and coving will be chased away in places to bury cables which will need plastering and decorating afterwards.
-Unless you opt for the surface mounted trunking option which although quicker to install and with none of the mess associated with wall chasing, it can look a little unsightly.
+Unless you opt for the surface mounted trunking option which although quicker to install and has none of the mess associated with wall chasing; it is noticeable in places.

 If you or your neighbours work from home then you may need to make alternative arrangements to get away from all the noise and disruption.
 Depending on how much furniture, paintings, books and hi-fi equipment there is, you may even need to place some items in a detached garage or storage.
 Do you want to risk possessions getting damaged or pay electricians to move furniture when they could be getting on with the rewire?

 When bungalows, apartments and houses are built the cables go in before the walls, ceilings and floors are dressed up.
 Now you need a rewire thirty years later; some of that will need to be undone!
 If you have already moved in you will need to prepare yourself for disruption.
 Some people choose to stay with relatives, friends or plan a holiday to let the electricians get on with it – at least for the first part, referred to as first fix where are the cables are routed to where they need to be.
 The less obstacles they have, the quicker you can get your home back to normal!

 What to think about before getting your house rewired